Pilfer/hermes_rs/README.md

 | 94          | ✅           | ✅                 | ❌                  | ❌         |
 | 95          | ✅           | ✅                 | ❌                  | ❌         |
 | 96          | ✅           | ✅                 | ❌                  | ❌         |

+A couple of features are missing currently, as they're low priority for me at the moment.

+- Regular Expression deserialization and serialization*
+- Debug Info  deserialization and serialization*

+\* _Supports u8 buffer for manual population_

 #### Project Goals